chepark/splitter/README.md

 - To learn styling the `<form>` element and the `<input>` element
 - To use Using media queries in Sass
+- To create a working product by matching the [UI design](https://www.figma.com/file/5PgWPwUclOBDelMDqlYfIl/tip-calculator-app?node-id=0%3A1) as closely as possible.

 ## 💻 Technologies